payomagic/cisco-conf/implementation-structured-approach.md

 - Critical Infrastructure Points

 ### **Dependencies**
-- activities / servicies that might get affected by a *failed implementation*
+- activities / services that might get affected in a case of *Failed Scheduled Implementation*
 - people responsible for devices & people who are going to perform the implementation changes
-- Time Schedules and Time Tables / Timeline with Short Description of the steps
+- Time Schedules and Time Tables
+  - Timeline with Short Description of the steps
+- Contact Information
+  - Always list Contact Details in more places
-- Contact Information - together with Implementation Plan Order list
+  - together with Implementation Plan Tasks Overview
+  - add them in Task Details as well
-- During the executing and applying phases will all the information come in handy ;)
+  - all the information will come in handy and always needed quickly ;)
-- The following steps are **completed** during Creation and Execution of an Implementation Plan
+> The following steps are **completed** during Creation and Execution of an Implementation Plan

 - Planning the implementation
 - Do not forget to include a testing phase!